JoeButler99/PyFXCM/Readme.md

 About
 =====

-FXMCAPI aims to create a usable Python interface ForexConnect C++ API.
+FXCM-API aims to create a usable Python interface to the ForexConnect C++ API.

-The plan is to model many of the available methods from the ForexConnect C++ API into small  and make them available to Python code by using Boost::Python to compile into a Python module.
+The plan is to model many of the available methods from the ForexConnect C++ API into small modular classes and make them available to Python code by using Boost::Python to compile into a Python module.